edjineer/BookNotes/Roy_CppMemory_2025.md

 * Break open and craft versions to understnad how fundamental concepts actually work under the hood
 * Introduce to new specialties of the language that I had not played with before, and give good overviw where ill dive in deeper later
 * Practical and interesting
+* Excellent deep dive into concepts I was familiar with, and a great introduction to new features I hadnt deeply explored yet
+* contrast fundamental topics from other languages into C++, explores memory management holistically and where C++ fits in the general landscape

 ### Fwd/Intro Sections